 Lauren Zakalik is a reporter at WFAA in Dallas, TX, specializing in stores from Tarrant County.

 1) Who are you?
 To know me is to know who and where I come from.
 I am an older sister to two brothers who keep me humbled and laughing.
-I was raised by an Iowa-born-and-bred mother and a father who came to the United States as an adult.
-Both of them have incredibly warm and supporting extended families who’ve molded me into the person I am.
+I was raised by warm, supportive parents and extended family who’ve molded me into the person I am.

 I am a proud Michigander.
 I can show you where I come from on the palm of my hand and my blood bleeds maize and blue.
 I live for summers on the beaches of Lake Michigan, apple cider and hot donuts in the fall and farmers markets in the spring.
 I can do without the winters, though, which is why you’ll find me happily living in Fort Worth.